greenthegarden/Architecture-and-Services-References/docs/05__agile-and-lean.md

 #### Requirements

 All project requirements must be gathered and outlined in writing.
 The output from this phase is generally a single requirement specifications document, that describes each stage of the project, including costs, assumptions, risks, dependencies, success metrics, and timelines.
-One the requirements are approved by the required stakeholders, they shouldn't change.
+Once the requirements are approved by the required stakeholders, they shouldn't change.

 #### Design